Table of Contents

 - Ownership of the receivables.
 The principal difference between ABL and factoring lies in the ownership of the receivables.
 Unlike lenders, factors can take permanent or temporary ownership of the receivables making them responsible for their collection.
 They can also provide additional services, such as invoice processing and credit checks on client’s customers which can save businesses time and money.

 - How the underwriting decision is made.
-Factoring relies on the creditworthiness of your client, not your own.
+FFactoring relies on the creditworthiness of your client, not your own.
 This makes it an ideal tool for newer companies that work with larger, more established clients and might not have access to traditional bank financing.
-By comparison, asset-based lending underwriting decisions are made based on the payment history of both your business and your clients and the quality of your other assets, such as inventory and, in some cases, equipment.
+By comparison, asset based lending underwriting decisions are made based on the payment history of both your business and your clients and the quality of your other assets, such as inventory and, in some cases, equipment.

-Asset-based lenders typically require that a company be in business for at least 6 months, have a credit score of 550 or above and at least $1 million of eligible assets.
+Asset-based lenders typically require that a company be in business for at least 6 months and at least $1 million of revenue.
 Loans are underwritten based on the lender’s financial analysis of the borrower and its clients and comes with periodic financial reporting and credit review requirements.
 It may be tricky to secure an asset-based loan for a small or medium-sized enterprise (SMEs) because the cost to monitor a loan from the lender’s perspective is similar regardless of its size.

-By comparison, invoices of much less than $1 million can be factored.
-Business Factors, for example, will factor invoices below $10,000 and up to $12 million.
-Startups can access factoring services as long as they have creditworthy B2B clients.
-B2C businesses are generally not good candidates because of the higher risk profile of their customers.
+By comparison, invoices of smaller companies can be factored.
+Business Factors, for example, works with companies with as little as $100,000 of EBITDA.
+Startups can access factoring services as long as they have creditworthy business-to-business (B2B) clients.
+Business-to-consumer (B2C) businesses are generally not good candidates because of the higher risk profile of their customers.

 The following documents are usually required to monetize invoices via factoring: